-- During fertilization, each parent contributes one chromosome of each the 40 pairs. - One of these pairs (the Sex Chromosomes W and Z) is unique in that the W chromosome contains no genes.
+- During fertilization, each parent contributes one chromosome of each of the 40 pairs. - One of these pairs (the Sex Chromosomes W and Z) is unique in that the W chromosome contains no genes.
 Cocks are ZZ and hens are WZ.
 So for a small number of genes (1/40th or 2.5%) hens did not receive a contribution from their mother.
-These are referred to as "sex linked traits". - I do not subscribe to the theory that the hen contributes more significantly than the cock due to mitochondrial DNA (e.g. there is evidence of paternal contribution and the majority of mitochondrial processes are coded for by nuclear DNA).
-In the absence of data to support this claim, you should avoid placing any disproportionate value on the dam. - Due to cross over during meiosis, grandparents DO NOT equally contribute 25%).
+These are referred to as "sex linked traits". - I do not subscribe to the theory that the hen is more important than the cock because she contributes the mitochondrial DNA (e.g. the majority of mitochondrial processes are coded for by nuclear DNA and with the low rate of mutation and no mechanism for recombination, I suspect there is very little variation in the mitochondrial DNA among hens).
+In the absence of data to support this claim, I think you should avoid placing any disproportionate value on the dam. - Due to cross over during meiosis, grandparents DO NOT equally contribute 25%.